tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/制作 Windows 镜像_intl_en.md

 1. Install and start the Disk2vhd tool.
 [Click here to download Disk2vhd](https://download.sysinternals.com/files/Disk2vhd.zip).
 2. Select the storage path of the image to export, select the volumes to copy, and click **Create**, as shown in the following figure.
->
+>!
 > - Disk2vhd can be started only after the Volume Shadow Copy Service (VSS) is installed in the Windows system.
+For more information about the VSS features, see [Volume Shadow Copy Service](https://docs.microsoft.com/en-us/windows/win32/vss/volume-shadow-copy-service-portal?redirectedfrom=MSDN).
 > - Do not select "Use Vhdx" because the system currently does not support images in VHDX format.
 > - We recommend that you select "Use volume Shadow Copy" to better ensure data integrity.
 >